-The Oil and Gas Law Center prepares law students for the contemporary practice of oil and gas law.
+The Oil and Gas Law Center brings students and practicing attorneys together to prepare law students for the contemporary practice of oil and gas law.

 International and Comparative Law Center

 The International and Comparative Law Center provides students with an understanding of international law and familiarity with foreign legal systems.